Music of Qatar: History

 Qatar adopted its current national anthem, As-Salam al-Amiri, on 6 December 1996, shortly after Hamad bin Khalifa Al Thani became emir.
-Composed by Abdulaziz Nasser Al Obaidan, a veteran musician who had been active in Qatar's music scene since the 1960s, the lyrics are based on a poem written by prolific poet Mubarak bin Saif Al Thani.
+Composed by Abdulaziz Nasser Al Obaidan, an active musician since the 1960s, the lyrics are based on a poem written by Mubarak bin Saif Al Thani.

 Folk music traditions

 A distinctive social tradition among the Persian Gulf people involves communal gatherings known as the "majlis", where friends and neighbors convene to discuss matters of mutual interest over cups of Arabic coffee.
 These gatherings occasionally serve as platforms for various forms of folk arts.
 In the past, the "dour," or spacious rooms designated for these gatherings, hosted seafarers, dhow captains (noukhadha), and enthusiasts of folk arts between pearl fishing seasons.
-Here, they engaged in al-samra, evenings of song and dance, which have become integral to Gulf heritage, celebrated during weddings and other occasions for entertainment.
+Here, they engaged in al-samra, evenings of song and dance, celebrated during weddings and other occasions for entertainment.

 At al-samra gatherings, singers accompanied by stringed instruments like the oud and occasionally the violin perform melodies while being joined by dancers performing al-zafan.
 This traditional dance, characterized by elegant movements and expressive gestures, symbolizes the hardships and joys of maritime life.